 Also, you'll learn patience!
 I am always late for everything... sorry.

-You'd have be prepared to get dirty (we provide hats, scarves, wellies and work clothes)/work gloves) but the work is fulfilling (creating order out of chaos!), varied and interesting.
+You'd have be prepared to get dirty (we provide hats, scarves, wellies and practical clothes/ gloves) but the help is fulfilling (creating order out of chaos!), varied and interesting.

 IF and WHEN it is available - your accommodation MAY be a very cosy wooden, grass-roofed cabin with kitchen/livingroom, electric shower and wood-burning stove just adjacent to our house.
 It is your own private space and perfect for couples or friends who don't mind sharing their living accommodation.
 (There's a double bed and a sofa bed).
 It's near enough not to be lonely but separate enough to give you some privacy and space.
 The views of the sea just a few hundred meters away are incredible.